lfrestrepog/if-docs/docs/07-tutorials/how-to-build-models.md

 ### Linking local model

-For running a locally developed model through `if`, `npm link` can be used.
-Beforehand please specify model name in your `package.json` file's `name` field.
-After Running `npm link` command from your project root repository will create a global module, which uses the same name from `package.json` file's `name` field.
+For using locally developed model in `if` please follow these steps:

+1. On the root level of a locally developed model run `npm link`, which will create global package.
+It uses `package.json` file's `name` field as a package name.
+Additionally name can be checked by running `npm ls -g --depth=0 --link=true`.
-Appropriately use the linked model in yaml file's by specifying `name`, `model`, `path` in initialize model section.
+2. Use the linked model in impl by specifying `name`, `model`, `path` in initialize models section.

-> Important: model should be the class name of your model, as a path npm linked name.

-> Hint: npm linked name of your module can be checked via `npm ls -g --depth=0 --link=true`

 ### Using model from directly from github